‘Haters gotta hate’ says doctor running for Indiana school board who stated that ‘all Nazis weren’t ‘bad” - NewsBreak

 Keefer responded by stating: “All Nazis weren’t ‘bad’ as you specify.
 They did horrible things.
 They were in a group frenzy.”

+“When you hear statements like this, it diminishes The Holocaust, it diminishes the memory,” said Jacob Markey, executive director of the Indianapolis Jewish Community Relations Council (JCRC).

+“We have families; we have survivors who are still alive, who live in Indianapolis, all around the world.
+Many of them are the only ones who survived; this hurts so much inside,” Markey added.

-Many began responding disgusted with Keefer’s comment and called upon him to explain his stance.
+Many on social media disgusted with Keefer’s comment called on him to explain his stance.
 Keefer stood by his take, however, stating that “there were certainly evil Nazis.
 There were also good people that had to be Nazis.”

+“The Nazi regime was evil — the mass murder of 6 million Jews and millions of other people because they didn’t conform to the Nazis’ beliefs,” Markey told WXIN.
+“We cannot diminish the event in anyway.
+We have to remember what happened so that this does not happen again.”

 Keefer also defended his stance by invoking “mass formation psychosis”, an unfounded theory that gained attention after being floated on “The Joe Rogan Experience” podcast by Dr. Robert Malone.
 Many COVID-19 conspiracists have used the term to suggest that millions of people have been “hypnotized” into believing mainstream ideas about COVID-19.